Plenituz/barbe-serverless/README.md

 # Barbe-serverless

 Barbe-serverless is a serverless application development solution that fits right in with you existing project.
-Define DynamoDB tables, lambda functions, APIs and more, all batteries included, even extra ones for your other toys.
+Define DynamoDB tables, Lambda functions, APIs and more, all batteries included, even extra ones for your other toys.

 Here is a few problems Barbe-serverless solves for you:
 - Multi region is built in, change a string, change the region